 Returning to work after a heart attack

-For jobs requiring low or moderate physical effort, getting back to employment in one month is the rule if the heart’s pumping function is normal and there were no complications during hospitalisation or rehabilitation.
+For those in jobs that require low to moderate physical effort, returning to work within a month is typically possible if the heart’s pumping function is normal and there were no complications during the hospital stay or throughout rehabilitation.
+For those with physically demanding jobs, sometimes additional tests are necessary before

 ESC